alex-bork/alex-bork/README.md

 ### Hi there 👋
-my name is Alex and I am a Software Developer who is mainly focused on the following tech stack:
+my name is Alex and I am a Software Engineer who is mainly focused on the following tech stack:

 - SAP
 - Python